The purpose of this guide is to provide general guidance for importers who wish to import frozen confections into Hong

 Source of Manufacture

 The Frozen Confections Regulation requires, inter alia, any frozen confection to be imported into Hong Kong from a source of manufacture that has been approved by the Director of Food and Environmental Hygiene.
-Before importing these food products into Hong Kong, importers need to apply to the Food Import & Export Section of this Department in writing and provide the following information :
+Before importing these food products into Hong Kong, importers need to apply to the Food Import & Export Section of the Centre for Food Safety through on-line system at FTP website (www.ftp.cfs.gov.hk) or paper-mode application and provide the following information either in English or Chinese or accompanied by a verified translation in either English or Chinese: